Comey book claims Trump sought loyalty like 'Sammy the Bull's' induction ceremony

 The book, "A Higher Loyalty," is Comey's first extensive public accounting of his handling of investigations affecting Trump and Hillary Clinton - and the circumstances around his firing by Trump - since his congressional testimony last year.

-In it, Comey paints Trump as someone who is "untethered to truth" and who is "ego driven and about personal loyalty."
+In it, Comey paints Trump as someone who is "unethical, and untethered to truth and institutional values," and who is "ego driven and about personal loyalty."

 ABC News' Chief Anchor George Stephanopoulos is conducting the first interview with Comey about the book, airing in a special edition of "20/20" on Sunday, April 15, at 10 p.m.
 ET.